-Please email the phrase (not the 19 individual answers) to [email protected] with the subject ‘PP 2021 Xmas quiz‘ by 10pm on Sunday 23 January 2022.
+Please email the phrase (not the 20 individual answers) to [email protected] with the subject “PP 2022 Crown & Anchor quiz” by midnight on Monday 31 October 2022.

 Please be sure to add your name, where you live (the town or village name is fine) and your phone number (which we’ll only use if we need to contact you about this competition).
 Please also see the terms and conditions below.

-Many thanks again to Nathan and Gavin, owners of The Ibex Inn, for donating this wonderful prize.
+Many thanks again to Ben Milroy of The Crown & Anchor in Ham for donating this wonderful prize.